elastic/enterprise-search-network-drive-connector/README.md

 #### Permission sync

-Syncs to Enterprise Search all files document permissions since the previous permission sync.
+Syncs to Enterprise Search all file document permissions since the previous permission sync.

-When [using document-level permissions (DLP)](#use-document-level-permissions-dlp), use this operation to sync all updates to users within Network Drives.
+When [using document-level permissions (DLP)](#use-document-level-permissions-dlp), use this operation to sync all updates to users and groups within Network Drives.

 Perform this operation with the [`permission-sync` command](#permission-sync-command).